svaarala/duktape/doc/hobject-algorithms.rst

 Algorithm overview
 ------------------

-Ecmascript object property access behavior is described by internal property handling algorithms.
+ECMAScript object property access behavior is described by internal property handling algorithms.
 The default algorithms are described in E5 Section 8.12.
 There are some objects with exotic behaviors; these have variants of the default property handling algorithms.
 See ``hobject-design.rst`` for a